 The Made in UK label has value at home and overseas for a reason – the perception of quality has been formed over years of producing exceptional goods using fine craftsmanship and materials.

-Do you find Made in the UK labelling confusing? – Join our FREE masterclass
+Do you find Made in the UK labelling confusing? – Watch our FREE masterclass

-Friday 21st August at 1pm we’ll be running a masterclass on labelling – clearing up the confusion on what can and can’t be labelled as Made in the UK.
-Find out more and register to save your place here.
+Make it British ran a masterclass on labelling – clearing up the confusion on what can and can’t be labelled as Made in the UK.
+You can watch the replay here